-Joey Femia

-VP, Current

-Programming

-Universal

-Television

-Alternative Studio

-As VP of current programming, Joey Femia oversees a wide range of series including live music competition American Song Contest, hosted by Snoop Dogg and Kelly Clarkson; comedy-variety event series That's My Jam, hosted by Jimmy Fallon; Weakest Link, hosted by Jane Lynch; and College Bowl, hosted by Peyton Manning.
-Femia is also responsible for previous notable projects including holiday baking competition series Baking It, hosted by Maya Rudolph and 'Andy Samberg; Lebron James's The Wall; Hollywood Game Night; World of Dunce, and nore.
-Femia began his career as part of Walt Disney World's professional internship stagehand at Universal Orlando Resort, followed by a production internship in New York at ABC's The View.
+Joey Femia VP, Current Programming Universal Television Alternative Studio As VP of current programming, Joey Femia oversees a wide range of series including live music competition American Song Contest, hosted by Snoop Dogg and Kelly Clarkson; comedy-variety event series That's My Jam, hosted by Jimmy Fallon; Weakest Link, hosted by Jane Lynch; and College Bowl, hosted by Peyton Manning.
+Femia is also responsible for previous notable projects including holiday baking competition series Baking It, hosted by Maya Rudolph and Andy Samberg; Lebron James's The Wall; Hollywood Game Night; World of Dance, and nore.
+Femia began his career as part of Walt Disney World's professional internship st igehand at Universal Orlando Resort, followed by a production internship in New York at ABC's The View.
 He relocated to Los Angeles in 2013 as a production assistant on programs ranging from NBC's The Voice to The Academy Awards to The Grammy Awards.
-He then joined NBC Universal as a coordinator in the alternative programming division before rising to director of current programming in 2020 at Universal Television
+He then joined NBCUniversal as a coordinator in the alternative programming division before rising to director of current programming in 2020 at Universal Television Alternative Studio.

-Alternative Studio.
 Femia graduated with a B.A. in radio and television production and a B.S. in event management from the University of Central Florida.

-SVP, Business

-Operations,

-HBO, HBO Max

-TNT, TBS and truTV

-Warner Bros.

-Discovery

-Max and The TNets (TNT, TBS and truTV), Laura Forti is responsible for business operations for original programming across these platforms and works to support expansion of these businesses.
-In this recently expanded role, Forti is responsible for coordinating all matters related to the distribution of original content from the four brands as well as creating strategy and executing deals for international original content created for HbO Max.
+Laura Forti SVP, Business Operations, HBO, HBO Max TNT, TBS and truTV Warner Bros.
+Discovery Max and The TNets (TNT, TBS and truTV), Laura Forti is responsible for business operations for original programming across these platforms and works to support expansion of these bulinesses.
+In this recently expanded role, Forth is responsible for coordinating all matters related to the distribution of original content from the four brands as well as creating strategy and executing deals for international original content created for HBO Max.
 She the global reach of the brands U.S. programming such as Sky and the BBC.
-She began working for the company in 2006, when it acquired ler variety of roles within the international distribution and business a fairs divisions.
+She beg, n working for the company in 2006, when it acquired ler variety of roles with in the international distribution and business a Fairs divisions.
 Based in Los Angeles, she reports to Susanna Felleman executive VP of business affairs.
 She is a graduate

-SVP, Scripted Programming & Co-Head of AMC Scripted Series AMC Networks

-Carrie Gillogly has overseen such AMC series as Into The Bodlands, The Terror.
-The Son, Dispatches from Elsewhere from J.con Segel and the stop-motion animated Ultra City Smiths, created by Steve Conrad, and currently oversees the production of AMC's forthcoming animated drama Fantheon, as well as the series Kevin Con F.- Himself starring Annie Murphy and Anne Rice's Laterview with the Vampire, written by Rolin Jones.
-Based in Los Angeles, Miller shares duties with senior VP Emma Miller and reports to Dan Studios.
-Before AMC, Gillegly worked as an executive at Gerber Pictures, participating in the inclusion, Gillogly serves as an executive sponsor
+Carrie Cillogly SVP, Scripted Programming & Co-Head of AMC Scripted Series AMC Networks Carrie Gillogly has overseen such AMC series as Into The Bodlands.
+The Terror.
+The Son, Dispatches from Elsewhere from J con Segel and the stop-motion animated Ultra City Smiths, created by Steve Conrad, and currently oversees the production of AMC's forthcoming animated drama Fantheon, as well as the series Ke /in Con F\\\ Himself starring Annie Murphy and Anne Rice's Interview with the Vampire, written by Rolin Jones.
+Based in Los Angeles, Miller shares duties SPECIAL REPORT: 40 UNDER 40 L.A.